 My introdution to computing came with the Commodore 64.
 It was called that because it had just 64 kilobytes of RAM and was proud of it, as this was more than many contemporary computers had.
 It had just one CPU ran at just 1MHz - today's computers frequently top 3GHz and have multiple cores - like multiple CPUs in one.
 Today, this seems laughable, however learning to make use of the Commodore 64 taught me some useful skills.
 Back when every byte and instruction counted, to be a succesful programmer, you had to learn how to do things efficiently avoiding wastage.

-Leap forward to the modern environment where 'cloud' is the catchphrase, and everything happens on the Internet, and although even a basic smartphone has well over a thousand times more computing power than my first computer, efficiency still matters.
+Leap forward to the modern environment where 'cloud' is the catchphrase, and everything happens on the internet, and although even a basic smartphone has well over a thousand times more computing power than my first computer, speed and efficiency still matters.

-Responsive Design - Mobile friendly, but not always mobile optimised
+Why Responsive Design isn't enough - Mobile friendly, but not always mobile optimised

-With the realisation that smartphones are important tools for accessing the web, a change in website design philosophy to something called respsonsive design has become standard.
-Responsive design means that a website will adapt itself to look good on any size of screen, so that text will always be readable, and it will make best use of available space.
+With the realisation that smartphones are the primary device many people use to access the web, a change in website design philosophy to something called respsonsive design has become standard.
+Responsive design means that a website will adapt itself to look good on any size of screen, so that text will always be readable, and it will make best use of available screen space.
 There are a lot of tools available to make it easy to create responsive designs, for developers, designers, and even end users.
-I personally use the very popular Bootstrap framework, for site layout, which means that as a developer, I can make attractive websites quickly that just work.
+I personally use the very popular Bootstrap framework, with customisations and optimisations for site layout, which means that as a developer, I can make attractive websites quickly that just work.

 Beyond responsive to mobile optimised